 Semester parking permits or daily permits are required 7 a.m. to 10 p.m., Monday through Thursday and 7 a.m. to 5 p.m., Friday.
 Posted 30-minute spaces and parking zones are enforced during these time periods.
-Red curbs/fire lanes, disabled person spaces, service/maintenance spaces, state-vehicleonly spaces, loading zones (white and yellow curbs and posted time limits) and all other university and California Vehicle Code parking regulations are enforced 24 hours a day.
+Red curbs/fire lanes, spaces designated for disabled persons, service/maintenance spaces, state-vehicle-only spaces, loading zones (white and yellow curbs and posted time limits) and all other university and California Vehicle Code parking regulations are enforced 24 hours a day.
 It is a violation to stop, stand or wait in parking facility drive aisles for a parking space; vehicles will be cited.
 There is no parking permit grace period at the start of a semester; vehicles not displaying a current parking permit will be cited.
 Parking permits are also required during intersession, summer session and when university offices are open.
 Parking permits are not transferable and are valid only when purchased from the university.
 Vehicles displaying a lost or stolen parking permit will be cited.

-Student semester parking permits are valid in the following parking facilities: lots A, B, E, G, S, all parking structures and El Toro Campus student parking spaces.
-After 6 p.m., semester permits are valid in faculty/staff lots E-West, I, J and the College Park faculty/staff parking area.
-Faculty/staff parking lots F, H and K are designated for faculty/staff only.
+Student semester parking permits are valid in the following parking facilities: lots A, B, E, G, S, all parking structures and Irvine Campus student parking spaces.
+After 6 p.m., semester permits are valid in faculty/staff lots A-South, C-West, C-East, E-West, I, J and the College Park faculty/staff parking area.
+Faculty/staff parking lots F and H are designated for faculty/staff only.

 Semester permits are available for purchase during class registration at www. fullerton.edu/titanonline under "Student Fees, Make A Payment."
 Semester permits may be purchased in person at Student Financial Services, University Hall 180.
 The price of a semester parking permit is \$144.
-Daily permits can be purchased from permit dispenser machines located in lots A, B, E, G and at the El Toro Campus.
-Daily permits are valid all day in lots A and G and El Toro Campus student parking spaces.
-After 4 p.m. daily permits are valid in all student lots and the Residence Halls Parking Structure.
-After 6 p.m., daily permits are valid in faculty/staff lots E-West, I, J, the College Park faculty/staff parking area and the Nutwood Parking Structure.
+Daily permits can be purchased from permit dispenser machines located in lots A, E, G, Arts Drive and at the Irvine Campus.
+Daily permits are valid all day in student lots A, B, E, G, S, all parking structures and Irvine Campus student parking spaces.
+After 6 p.m., daily permits are valid in faculty/staff lots A-South, C-West, C-East, E-West, I, J and the College Park faculty/staff parking area.